-- Heat the water to a temperature that is bearable for your feet.
+- Heat the water to a temperature that is bearable.

 - Add the apple cider vinegar and pour this mixture into a large bowl.

-- Dip your feet in the liquid and let them soak for 15 to 20 minutes.
+- Dip your shoes and/or socks in the liquid and let them soak for several minutes.